CristobalSalazar/mockerdb/README.md

 # mockerdb

-A containerized mongodb implementation that allows you to copy databases and connect to them locally or via other containers.
+A dockerized mongodb implementation that copies remote databases and connects to them locally or via other containers.

-Useful for development environments where you want to have access to production data without affecting it.
+Useful for development environments where you want to have access to production data without affecting the production environment

-## Use
+## Usage

 First build the container
 ```bash